neopragma/sociabletests/README.md

 Regardless of who should get credit for what, the basic idea of a _mock_ is a software construct that looks and acts like a real external dependency, but isn't real.
 It can return a predefined response to a call to any method/function of the real dependency, and it can keep track of the interactions between the client code (usually a test case) and itself.
 It reduces the cost of test setup and execution and ensures the behavior of the dependency will be consistent across executions of the test case, so the test case provides consistent and reliable results.

 Most people these days say "mock" when they refer to any type of test double.
-Some people like to harp on that, but here I'm just going to say "mock" and leave it at that.
+Some people are quick to remind us that there are specific names for specific types, but here I'm just going to say "mock" and leave it at that.

 ## Do mocks lead to bad design?